Rakise/Advanced-Luau-Decompiler/README.md

 # Advanced Luau Decompiler

-better to rewrite it.
+- better to rewrite it.

-no update anymore this is last time.
+- no update anymore this is last time.

-this version fast than original btw.
+- this version fast than original btw.

-im wonder why this still work lol.

 ---
 ## Loadstring
 ```lua